LordVishnu1337/Staff-List/README.md

 This is Gibran Nawaz's official staff list.
 Everyone here is on my payroll.
+All Security have contracts.